 Going through the standard screening will take time.
 You must remove your shoe, belt, jacket, and any electronic devices from your bag.
 After going through the security checkpoint, you must not gather your possessions and put them on again.

-The process alone will take the time you may not have if you must board the flight in minutes.
+The process alone will take time you may not have if you must board the flight in minutes.
 All this you will avoid in a PreCheck lane.

 A PreCheck lane has its perks.
 You don’t need to remove your shoe, belt, or any electronics.
 You can keep your jacket on as you walk throw.
-However, on some few occasions, you may be randomly get selected for extra screening.
+However, on some occasions, you may be randomly get selected for extra screening.
 Even if it was the case, the process is still quicker than the standard screening.

 How Much Will You Pay For TSA PreCheck Membership?

 The benefits of the program far outweigh the cost.
 Even so, the cost of membership is $85, and you will have it for five years.
 However, the price for the application is none refundable.
-So, if your application got rejected, you will not get your money back.
+So, if your application gets rejected, you will not get your money back.

-You can use any major credit cards to pay for the application.
+You can use any major credit card to pay for the application.
 Some cards also offer this as a perk to their customers.
 Check with your credit card to see if you have it available to you.